shessaanand/last-sync/README.md

 | `spotipy` | Spotify Web API wrapper |
 | `requests` | HTTP requests to Last.fm API |

-`sys` and `time` are part of Python's standard library — no installation needed.
+`sys` and `time` are part of Python's standard library and no installation is needed.

 ### 3. Set up your credentials